-It's required by the HKUST CSE Dept. in the introduction of all FYP proposals, progress reports and final reports.
+The HKUST CSE Dept. requires that you include a Literature Survey or Critical Review in the introduction of all FYP proposals, progress reports and final reports.

 It shows that you not only understand what you have done, but you understand what others have done related to your subject - the broader context.
 Brilliant people with PhDs have already done lots of work on your subject.
 If you can tell people about what research has already been done and what methods already exist, then your readers will think that at least you are interested in your topic, have some self-initiative and are informed and up-to-date.